Reduce your risk of developing breast cancer after the menopause by maintaining a healthy weight throughout your life

-Maintaining a healthy weight throughout your life is one of the ways you can reduce your risk of getting breast cancer after the menopause
+- By keeping to a healthy weight, you can reduce your risk of breast cancer after the menopause

-Does my weight affect my risk of developing breast cancer?
+How does my weight affect my risk of developing breast cancer?

 How much does my weight affect my risk?